 We've come a long way, but there is still a lot of work to be done on the side of automation.
 Campaigns move so quickly that often it's difficult to keep up.
 The more automation we can bring to the process outside of the campaign HQ will greatly increase our speed in delivering insights to the decision makers.

-- Election tech: The truth about the impact of political big data (TechRepublic)
+- Election tech: The truth about Cambridge Analytica's political big data (TechRepublic)

 - Election tech: Lies, damned lies, and statistics (TechRepublic)

 - A data visualization of Trump trends on social media (TechRepublic)